 Ransomware, like the CryptoLocker attack, works by encrypting your files to prevent you from using or accessing them.
-After your files are compromised, the hackers behind the attack then pop up a demand screen asking for payment ($400 to $2,000) within a set time frame (e.g., 72 hours or three days) in order to get the key to decrypt your files.
+After your files are compromised, the hackers behind the attack then pop up a demanding screen asking for payment ($400 to $2,000) within a set time frame (e.g., 72 hours or three days) in order to get the key to decrypt your files.
 The last CryptoLocker virus forced many business owners to lose data or pay up since there was no other way to decrypt the files.
-Ransomware comes in different shapes and forms – one of he newer variants, Jigsaw ransomware, does not just encrypts your data, but destroys it incrementally when you do not cooperate.
+Ransomware comes in different shapes and forms – one of the newer variants, Jigsaw ransomware, does not just encrypt your data but destroys it incrementally when you do not cooperate.

 Ransomware is old news BUT!!! what makes it worthy of being in the news – it keeps evolving, and reappearing, stronger and meaner with each version – and that is why it should be on top of everyone’s priority list when thinking cybersecurity.

 We published several articles about different rounds of this scareware in the past:

 - “Beware of Cryptolocker Trojan Ransomware” (CryptoLocker, detected by Sophos as Troj/Ransom-ACP, a malicious program known as ransomware, is making rounds hitting computers via email attachments or via botnets.)